-When aiming for the required three portions of dairy per day, you can choose cottage cheese as it is a good source of not just protein but also calcium which is essential for bone and muscle development.
+When aiming for the required three portions of dairy per day, you can choose cottage cheese, as it is a good source of not just protein, but also calcium, which is essential for bone and muscle development.
 Yoghurt, curd, low fat milk, and different varieties of cheese can be consumed during the first trimester.

 5. Whole Grains

 Whole wheat, oats, barley, corn, millet, and rice are some whole grains to include in your first trimester diet.
-Lentils in the form of soup or cutlets can be made part of your diet during pregnancy.
+Lentils in the form of soup or cutlets can be made a part of your diet during pregnancy.
 Grains provide energy to your baby and are essential for the growth of the placenta.

 See that you get at least two servings of proteins per day.
-Eggs are a rich source of protein alongside dairy products like cottage cheese.
+Eggs are a rich source of protein, alongside dairy products like cottage cheese.
 So are fish, meats, nuts, poultry, milk, and peanut butter.

 7. Other Foods

-Food to Avoid in 1st Trimester
+Food to Avoid in the First Trimester

-Food cravings are quite normal during pregnancy but it is important to ensure that you do not lose sight of your nutrition goals while fulfilling these cravings.
+Food cravings are quite normal during pregnancy, but it is important to ensure that you do not lose sight of your nutrition goals while fulfilling these cravings.
 There are also some foods that are a strict no-no during pregnancy, especially the first trimester.
 They include: